 The analysis provides “early insights not only into the most important determinants of lethality, but those with potentially far-reaching policy implications”, the paper says.

 Antonio Vieyra Medrano, a geographer from the National Autonomous University of Mexico, agrees that a lack of planning in city growth is an inevitable factor in physical and human disasters.
 Identifying risk areas and the most vulnerable populations helps to prevent or mitigate the effects of such disasters, and to ensure more secure and sustainable urban development, Vieyra says.
-But Rodriguez-Llanes says the results cannot necessarily be applied to other parts of the world.
-For this reason, he hopes more scientists will study similar relationships in other regions.

 “This could enhance our understanding of the specific factors that are common and particular for certain regions, and strengthen the evidence base for effective solutions,” the authors say.
 Doing so is especially important for formulating the Sustainable Development Goals that will replace the Millennium Development Goals after 2015, they add.